-The table above shows that a minimum General Reserve balance of £1.5 million should be maintained until the 2026/27 financial year.
-This level will be monitored and should be addressed as savings proposals are developed and implemented over the term of this plan.
+The table above shows that a minimum General Reserve balance of £2.5 million should be maintained.
+This includes an income accrual of £1.224m which is particularly significant given the proposed changes to universal credit and the potential impact on the ability to recover Housing Benefit overpayment.
 The HRA minimum balance has been set at £2.0 million as part of the preparation of the HRA business plan.